 BIO

-Originally from Southside Virginia, Caitlin Scarano is a writer based in Bellingham, Washington.
+Originally from Southside Virginia, Caitlin Scarano is a writer and educational professional based in Bellingham, Washington.
 She holds a PhD from the University of Wisconsin-Milwaukee, an MFA from the University of Alaska Fairbanks, and an MA from Bowling Green State University.
+She currently does writing editing and coaching, and teaches through Writers.com.

 Her second full length collection of poems, The Necessity of Wildfire, was selected by Ada Limón as the winner of the Wren Poetry Prize and is now available.
 Order through Blair.